MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-data-collected.md

 ## What can you do with the data?

 Storing data about the operations of your guides in easy-to-access Microsoft Dataverse tables gives you the flexibility to analyze and integrate this data into your workflows in ways that make sense for your business.
-Here are some examples of what you can do with this data:
+You can get started by using the [Guides Analytics Power BI templates](analytics-guide.md) or you can build your own custom integrations with this data.
+Here are some examples:

 - **Monitor completion status of a guide and trigger workflows.** The Guide Session table includes measurements of guide completion status that you can use with Microsoft Power Automate to, for example, send notifications when an operator has completed a guide.
 Given that there are many ways to define whether a guide session is complete, the Guide Session table provides two different measurements that you can use individually or together as appropriate for your use case: